eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 3. Listens messages from the agent and call the associated callback if exists (a topic callback or a status callback).

 The ``time`` suffix function version will perform these actions and will listen messages for a ``time`` duration.
-Only when the time waiting for a message overcome the ``time`` duration, the function finished.
+Only when the time waiting for a message overcome the ``time`` duration, the function finishes.
 The function will return ``true`` if the sent data have been confirmed, ``false`` otherwise.

 :session: Session structure previously initialized.
-:timeout: Time for waiting, in milliseconds.
+:time: Time for waiting, in milliseconds.
           For waiting without timeout, set the value to ``MR_TIMEOUT_INF``

 ------